magento/meta-for-magento2/README.md

 * extract files from an archive.
 * Execute command `cd /var/www/Magento/app/code` or
  `cd /var/www/html/Magento/app/code` based on your server Centos or Ubuntu.
-* Move files into Magento2 folder `app/code/Facebook/BusinessExtension`.
-If you downloaded zip file on github, you need to create directory `app/code/Facebook/BusinessExtension`.
-If you downloaded zip from facebook, those two folders are included.
+* Move all files from the /app/code/* directory in your extracted archive to the /app/code directory in your Magento project.
+Your Magento directory should now have a subdirectory named /app/code/Meta/BusinessExtension.

 ##### ENABLE EXTENSION